 During orientation, staff and students are informed of the need to exercise personal safety and help maintain security on the TCAT Dickson main campus and all extension campuses.
 Once enrolled in class, all students receive a program orientation that promotes personal security and safety.
 Using common sense safety practices such as walking in groups; reporting suspicious activities; keeping money, books and other personal items protected; locking car and office doors when leaving; wearing safety belts; observing speed limits; and, generally being alert to personal welfare will ensure personal safety on and off campus.
-This information is included in the Student Handbook and Catalog, which is received by each new student who enrolls in TCAT Dickson and its extension campuses and distributed to returning students each fall.
+This information is included in the Student Handbook and Catalog.
+New students are notified at orientation and returning students are notified each fall of the information provided in the Handbook and the web address to view the Handbook.